By A. Joseph Lynch

 While there is little debate over where Good Friday ended, there is some debate today over exactly where some of the earlier events of Good Friday took place.
 Crusaders believed that Jesus was taken to the Antonia Fortress located at the northwestern corner of the Temple.
 The fortress, however, was built to stand over the Temple to keep guard against an potential religiously-induced anti-Herodian or anti-Roman riots among the Jews on Temple grounds.
 By locating this place as where Jesus went before Pilate, the crusaders left their mark on the location for pilgrims following the Stations of the Cross within the city.
 It seems that early Christians - and modern scholars - look to a different location for the trial.
 On the west side Jerusalem (see map at top) is found both the Praetorium (where Pilate lived) and Herod's Palace.
 As the Gospels note multiple trials taking place during the day between Herod and Pilate, it seems to make more sense that Jesus was not taken back and forth from one side of town to the other but rather shuttled back and forth from two parts of the same general location.
 If this is the historical case, it would mean that the path set down by the Crusaders for the Stations of the Cross were inaccurate while the western path used by early Christians was the correct one.

 The site of the Church of the Holy Sepulcher today marks the place where the Crucifixion and burial of Christ took place.
 At the time of Christ it would have been located just outside the city walls on the northwest part of Jerusalem.
-Calvary - or Golgotha, the place of the skull of Adam - was the location for public executions.
-These were near the city gates so travelers and inhabitants would see the punishment for capital crimes.
+Calvary - or Golgotha, the place of the Skull (of Goliath) - was the location for public executions.
+In some traditions this site was the burial place of Adam as well.
+The execution sites were near the city gates so travelers and inhabitants would see the punishment for capital crimes.
 As the site of frequent deaths, it is unsurprising that burial grounds where located nearby.
 In fact, so close were they to Calvary that the tomb of Jesus is preserved within the same Church that houses Calvary.
 Within the walls of that Church, the pivotal moments of salvation history took place in which the eternal Son of God won man redemption through His suffering, death, and resurrection.
 Forty days later - Ascension Thursday - Christ would end his time on earth where this article's story began: the Mount of Olives overlooking the city of Jerusalem.
 Here Jesus commissioned the Apostles to baptize the nations.
 From there they went back to the Upper Room with Mary, praying for the next ten days until the Holy Spirit descended upon them on Pentecost Sunday bringing about the corporate body of Christ, the Church.